* Dollar falls, commodities climb on QE3

-NEW YORK, Sept 14 (Reuters) - U.S. stock index futures climbed on Friday, indicating a continued advance in equities, which hit multi-year highs Thursday in the wake of the Federal Reserve's aggressive plan to stimulate the economy.
+NEW YORK, Sept 14 (Reuters) - U.S. stock index futures climbed on Friday, indicating a further advance in equities which hit multi-year highs Thursday as investors lauded an aggressive plan by the Federal Reserve to stimulate the economy.

-* The Federal Reserve launched another stimulus program on Thursday, saying it would pump $40 billion into the U.S. economy each month until it saw sustained growth in the weak jobs market.
+The Federal Reserve launched another stimulus program on Thursday, its third quantitative easing measure, saying it would pump $40 billion into the U.S. economy each month until the jobs market showed sustained growth.

-* At 9:15 a.m.
-(1315 GMT) the Federal Reserve will release industrial production and capacity utilization data for August.
-Economists in a Reuters survey expect an unchanged reading in production and a reading of 79.2 percent for capacity utilization.
+At 9:15 a.m.
+ET (1315 GMT) the Federal Reserve will release industrial production and capacity utilization data for August.
+Economists in a Reuters survey expect an unchanged reading in production and 79.2 percent for capacity utilization.